Easy Sensory Activities for Toddlers & Preschoolers at Home

 Kinetic sand or moon sand can be fun activities for toddlers.
 They can use their imagination and make various shapes using molds and cookie cutters.
 It is very easy to make and is very cheap and reusable. here is the DIY recipe.

 3. Construction site sensory bin

 If your kid is passionate about construction sites and trucks, then try this sensory bin where the kids can show their creativity with moon sand and toy trucks to construct their own world.

 1. Water beads sensory bin

-All kids love to play with water beads, they are colorful, shiny, and feels so nice while touching.
+All kids love to play with water beads, they are colorful, shiny, and feel so nice while touching.
 The best part of water beads is they are cheap and reusable.
-To hydrate these water beads, add some water in a bowl and put those tiny beads overnight.
+To hydrate these water beads, add some water to a bowl and put those tiny beads overnight.

 Place the water beads in a large bin and let your toddlers explore them.
 Add some sea animal toys as well.
-They can scoop them, sort them based on colors, freeze them, and smash with a hammer and making sensory bags of water beads.
+They can scoop them, sort them based on colors, freeze them, smash them with a hammer, and make sensory bags of water beads.